K. Muraleedharan

-Kannoth Muraleedharan (born 14 May 1957) is an Indian National Congress (INC) politician from Kerala, the son of eminent congress leader K. Karunakaran.
-He was elected as member of the Lok Sabha thrice (in 1989, 1991, and 1999) from the Kozhikode constituency, subsequently leaving the party in 2005.
-For a while he had joined NCP of Sharad Pawar.
-Then he rejoined Congress.
-He was elected as the Chairman of KPCC Campaign committee in September 2018.
-He entered 17th Lok Sabha by winning from the Vatakara in 2019 general elections.
+Kannoth Muraleedharan (born 14 May 1957) is an Indian National Congress politician and lawyer.
+He was the MP from Vatakara, Kerala.
+He is the son of veteran Congress leader and former Chief Minister of Kerala and former Union Minister of Industry K. Karunakaran.
+He was elected as an MP from Kozhikode constituency (1989, 1991, 1999) and from Vatakara constituency (2019).
+He was elected as an MLA (2011, 2016) from Vattiyoorkkavu constituency.
+He lost the 2024 Lok Sabha election from Thrissur constituency.

-Personal life
+Early life

-Muraleedharan was born to K. Karunakaran and Kalyanikutty Amma in Thrissur, Kerala on 14 May 1957.
-His younger sister, Padmaja Venugopal, is an extant politician.
+Muraleedharan was born on 14 May 1957 to K. Karunakaran, the former Chief Minister of Kerala, and Kalyanikutty Amma in Thrissur, Kerala.
+His younger sister, Padmaja Venugopal, is also a politician.
 Their family hails from Chirakkal, Kannur.

-After pursuing Bachelor of Arts from Mar Ivanios College, Thiruvananthapuram, he qualified in law from The Kerala Law Academy Law College, Thiruvananthapuram.
+Muraleedharan studied at St. Joseph's Higher Secondary School, Thiruvananthapuram.
+After pursuing a BA degree from Mar Ivanios College, Thiruvananthapuram, he qualified in LLB from The Kerala Law Academy Law College, Thiruvananthapuram.

 Muraleedharan is married to Jyothi.
 They have two sons, Arun Narayanan and Sabari Nath.